Considering Studying Abroad in Stage 3?

 You are required to complete a number of ECTS credits at your host university.
 The number of modules this equates to may differ from one partner university to another and some Universities may require students to take a minimum number of credits per trimester.
-Your academic adviser and the Social Sciences Office will guide you through this.
+The below indicates the requirements for students on your specific degree pathway:

 - Where Can I go?

 The destinations available depend on how long you wish to go abroad and your degree subjects.
 They are linked in the information below by subject below.

 - Who can I contact for additional information?

 Joanna Kozielec, Programme Manager for Social Sciences Outbound Mobility (Erasmus and Non-EU Exchanges) will answer your queries. outgoing.socialsciences @ ucd.ie